-&lt;sup>52 Cohen, Statistical Power Analysis at 27.
+&lt;sup>53 Cohen, at 27 (Appx3770).

-The examples of real-world observations do not displace or render superfluous the quantitative descriptions of the relationship between particular values of d and measures of nonoverlap.
-Nor does Professor Cohen's reference to real-world observations that correspond to a d of 0.8 support abandonment of the conditions under which he described the d coefficient as associated with measures of nonoverlap "which are intuitively compelling and meaningful."
+The examples do not displace or render superfluous the quantitative descriptions of the relationship between particular values of d and measures of nonoverlap.
+Nor does Cohen's reference to real-world observations that correspond to a d of 0.8 support abandonment of the conditions under which he described the d coefficient as associated with measures of nonoverlap "which are intuitively compelling and meaningful."

-Whether one views the examples cited by Professor Cohen as corroborative (as seems the obvious intent) or foundational (as Commerce posits), it is not reasonable to conclude that any d coefficient of 0.8, no matter how calculated, signifies a "large difference."
+Whether one views the examples cited by Cohen as corroborative (as seems the obvious intent) or fundamental (as Commerce posits), it is not reasonable to conclude that any d coefficient of 0.8, no matter how calculated, signifies a "large difference."